-These are the Absolute Best Italian Restaurants in Dublin
+These are the Absolute Best Italian Restaurants in Dublin in 2023

 Irish people have a long love affair with Italian food, and it’s not surprising that in Dublin, you can find a pretty decent amount of Italian places serving Italian food… well, pretending to serve Italian food.

 We all know that Italian food is very well known everywhere.
 However, we all also know that, unfortunately, even if it has infiltrated a lot of countries, it remains among the most misleading kitchens in the World.
 The same happens to pizza and that’s why if you’re looking for the best Italian pizza in Dublin you should read our article!